Best Baby Pacifier

 The carry case allows you to sterilize pacifiers; however, we prefer not to use it in this manner, given the potential of plastic leaching chemicals.
 We believe boiling water to sanitize is an easy task and favor this method.
 The Chicco's clear color can be easy to overlook, but other colors may be available.
 We think this is a potential contender for parents concerned with oral development based on the manufacturer's claims.

 The Tommee Tippee Closer to Nature Pacifier claims to be breast-like, allowing the nipple to feel, flex, and stretch like mom's breast to ease the transition between breast, bottle, and pacifier.
 This multiple-piece contender is polypropylene plastic and silicone (free of BPA).
-With a circular shield, there is no right way to place the pacifier, and it has multiple holes around the shield to increase airflow, which can lessen the chance of skin irritations.
+There is no right way to place the pacifier with a circular shield, and it has multiple holes around the shield to increase airflow, which can lessen the chance of skin irritations.

-The outer shield is plastic, and it does not offer a loop.
-Our little tester (6 months old) couldn't hold onto this pacifier well and accidentally put it in his mouth like a wafer, prompting his parent to remove the pacifier and help with proper positioning.
+The outer shield is plastic, and it does not have a loop.
+Our little tester (6 months old) couldn't hold onto this pacifier and accidentally put it in his mouth like a wafer, prompting his parent to remove the pacifier and help with proper positioning.
 Once in place, our little tester enjoyed it.
-We recommend this pacifier to families who value its breast-like features or those who use Tommee Tippee bottles as their latch will be similar.
+We recommend this pacifier to families looking for breast-like similarities or use Tommee Tippee bottles as the latch is similar.